ts756632/8_Week_SQL_Challenge/Digital Analysis.md

 **1. How many users are there?**

- Step 1: we use the DISTINCT function to obtain unique user_id. <br>
+ -  We use the DISTINCT function to obtain unique user_id. <br>
- Step 2: use the COUNT function to calculate the total number of users from the "users" table. <br>
+ -  Use the COUNT function to calculate the total number of users from the "users" table. <br>

 ````sql
 SELECT COUNT(DISTINCT user_id)